-The Regulatory Council is an independent collective state authority established by law.
-It is composed of six members, appointed and dismissed by the president of Slovakia, based on a proposal from the government and the Parliament.
-It is led by a chairman.
-A member of the Regulatory Council can only be a person who meets the statutory conditions.
+The RONI is an independent public authority established by law.
+It has broad powers.
+It is headed by a chairman, appointed and dismissed by the president of Slovakia, based on the proposal of the government.
+The Regulatory Council is a body of the RONI.
+It is led by the chairman of the RONI and has another six members, appointed and dismissed by the president of Slovakia, based on a proposal from the government and the parliament.
+A member of the Regulatory Council must fulfil the statutory conditions.
 The Regulation Act excludes any property or personal interconnections between its members and regulated entities or other state authorities.
+Apart from the chairmanship of the RONI, a position in the Regulatory Council is incompatible with any position in the RONI.

-Membership is incompatible with the position of the chairman and the vice-chairman of the RONI.
-Currently, the chairman of the Regulatory Council temporarily acts as the chairman of the RONI.
-Such a situation has raised various concerns among market participants concerning the decision making process and independence of the two authorities.
+The fact, that the chairman of the RONI is present in the decision making process of both the RONI and the Regulatory Council has raised various concerns among market participants concerning their independence.